OSU-BMBL/scDEAL/README.md

 2. Migrate the source of testing data from the FTP to OneDrive.

 ## Installation
-It’s recommended to install the scDEAL under the provided conda environment through conda pack [download scdeal.tar.gz here](https://portland-my.sharepoint.com/:u:/g/personal/junyichen8-c_my_cityu_edu_hk/EaOYJmIATDdFoI5wqcDJiVsBFrNlq3pvqwIBs8psJOHQTA?e=ujZRVY).It’s recommended to install in your root conda environment - the conda pack command will then be available in all sub-environments as well.
+It’s recommended to install the scDEAL under the provided conda environment through the conda pack [download scdeal.tar.gz here](https://portland-my.sharepoint.com/:u:/g/personal/junyichen8-c_my_cityu_edu_hk/EaOYJmIATDdFoI5wqcDJiVsBFrNlq3pvqwIBs8psJOHQTA?e=ujZRVY).
+It’s recommended to install in your root conda environment - the conda pack command will then be available in all sub-environments as well.
 ### Install with conda:
 conda-pack is available from Anaconda as well as from conda-forge:
 ```